voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

 provides support for easily loading datasets in :ref:`custom formats <loading-custom-datasets>`.

-Check out the sections below to decide which import pattern is the best fit for your data and labels.
+Check out the sections below to see which import pattern is the best fit for your data.

 .. note::